megnergit/MunichBusService_Streamlit_S1/README.md

-# How People Like Munich Bus Servce
+# How People Like Munich Bus Service

 How people are satisfied  with the bus service in Munich?
 We collected **tweets** within 20 km of Munich, and measure the **sentiments** in the texts.
 Find how people are satisfied, and how people are not.
 Where is the street that has most unsatisfied comments?
-What they are not satifised with?
+What they are not satisfied with?

 ## CAUTIONS